-(v) Susceptibility against microorganisms: this is in particular the case in the nappy area and a consequence of a potentially changed barrier function in case of damaged skin.
-Therefore, baby cosmetics should be adequately preserved (as is the case for all cosmetics) and formulated with an appropriate pH.
+(V) Susceptibility against microorganisms: this is in particular the case in the nappy area and is a consequence of changes in the barrier function when the skin is damaged.
+Therefore, baby cosmetics should be adequately preserved (as is the case for all cosmetics) and formulated with an appropriate buffered pH.

-With respect to points (i) - (iii) above, there is generally no need for an additional assessment factor for children when intact skin is involved.
-However, an additional assessment factor might be relevant if substance-specific data clearly demonstrates that inter-individual variability would result in a value higher than the default value of 10.
+With respect to points (I) to (III), there is generally no need for an additional assessment factor for children when intact skin is involved.
+However, an additional assessment factor might be relevant when the skin in the nappy area is damaged and substancespecific data clearly demonstrate that inter-individual variability would result in a value higher than the default value of 10.